mmgwengi/Ciba/README.md

 Use the Ciba exercise notebook provided in the repository to execute extract_insurance_info() function, which can be found in utils.py, and extract insurance information.
 Relevant data can be found in _clauses - clauses.csv_

-## To Validate Results

-### Steps

-1. **Convert JSON Output to DataFrame**
-    - Transform the JSON output received from GPT-4o into a DataFrame for easier manipulation and analysis.

-2. **Get Relevant Columns from Original Dataset**
-    - Extract the necessary columns from the original dataset that correspond to the information extracted by GPT-4o.

-3. **Align Column Names**
-    - Ensure that the columns in both the extracted DataFrame and the original dataset have identical names.
-This facilitates direct comparison and validation.

-4. **Standardize Columns**
-    - Standardize the data in the columns for consistency.
-For example, some dollar amounts may include a '$' symbol while others do not.

 ## Access Endpoint
 You can use Postman to test the Azure Function endpoint.
 Here is the URL to access the endpoint: https://funcapp-clauseciba.azurewebsites.net/api/clauseciba_func?code=KitK0fOm2MM9EizkVkQtzexVjCB6Zi6qemp-SfgwoDs1AzFubvrX6Q%3D%3D&clause=